Georgian news photographers ‘spied for Russia’

 “I appeal to all journalists who care about establishing the truth about this unjust action against free media perpetrated by the authorities: do not surrender, and do not allow another lawless act,” Abdaladze said in the statement.

 Gedenidze’s wife Natia, a local newspaper photographer, was also arrested on Thursday but has since been released.

 Gedenidze had close access to Saakashvili, travelling alongside him regularly, and his pictures were widely published in the international media.

 But the Georgian leader has denied ordering the arrests and his administration has stated that the photographers’ detention was not related to their journalistic work.

 Journalists at the interior ministry briefing on Saturday were visibly shocked by the allegations that their colleagues had worked for Russia, and a few openly shed tears as they read the press statement.

-    Rights organisations have raised concerns about the potential impact of the case on media freedom in the country.
+Rights organisations have raised concerns about the potential impact of the case on media freedom.

 “The authorities obviously have a duty to protect national interests but the current fear of spies in Georgia must not be allowed to fuel a climate of intimidation in the media,” campaign group Reporters Without Borders said in a statement on Friday.